 This is not the place to cop such a craven attitude.
 I know a few famous comic book writers by name who do just this (oddly enough, I don't know of any comic book artists who behave this way, just some writers).
 They write a good story, I might even buy their comics at a comic book store, but I wouldn't spend a dime on them at a convention.
 I prefer to be happy in the knowledge that they lose money at every convention they attend.
 In a sense, we're working together.
 They act like they don't want to be there and I don't want them to be there.
 It's mutual!

 I've also known non-comic people who look down on comic book fans as nerdy chumps.
 They imagine that they'll slap together a comic and use the sales of that to actually promote their print shop or printing software.
 They'll rent small tables or spend a fortune on large booths and strippers to stand by their booth to attract attention.
-I've seen them leave making excuses or despising those stupid comic book geeks even more.
+I've seen them leave by Saturday, making excuses or despising those stupid comic book geeks even more.

 If you came here only to con a fast buck off of "the geeks" with your half-assed hack or uninspired rush job, you'll also leave crying.
 The fans know when they are being hustled.
 You can get our attention with flashy props and pretty gals (and hunky guys as well.
 Geek gals come out big time for the San Diego ComicCon and some booths are happy to accommodate them too).
 You can get us to look, but can you get us to buy?
 It's easy to spot an outsider who looks down on us.